hp0101/personalPortfolio/readme.txt

 6. Is there anything special we need to know in order to run your code?

-Please run index.html file your browser.
+Please run index.html file in your browser.